 All About Elche (Elx)

-Elche is Situated about 1 hours drive from Benidorm and well worth a visit.
+Elche is Situated about 1 hour's drive from Benidorm and well worth a visit.

 Elche has some great shopping.
 The Salvador Artesano shoe factory outlet is the largest of all the Salvador Artesano shops and is a must for all shoe lovers as it is about the size of a football pitch!
 Nearby is the El Corte Ingles department store.
 It sells everything that you would expect, is open during siesta and has free parking!
 The L’Aljub is a large indoor mall with Eroski, Bershka, C&A, Zara, H&M, Primark and many more shops, plus a Comic Park to keep the Children entertained and free parking!

-The Tourist Office for information about the museums and other places of interest:
+Visit the Tourist Office for information about the museums and other places of interest:

 - Archaeological Museum MAHE: located in the Palacio de Altamir it has permanent displays of Iberian and Roman pieces.

-- Huerto del Cura Museum: is an artistic garden, covering 13,000m2 with displays of Mediterranean and tropical plants including the famous Imperial Palm.
+- Huerto del Cura Museum is an artistic garden, covering 13,000m2 with displays of Mediterranean and tropical plants including the famous Imperial Palm.

 - Fiesta Misteri d’Elx Museum: a two roomed museum all about the Mystery Play.